Learn how to create and use enhanced custom fields in QuickBooks Online Advanced.

 You can also edit your custom fields from sales forms, purchase orders, expens forms, customer profiles, and vendor profiles.

 From sales forms (invoices, sales receipts, expenses) and purchase orders:

 - Open an existing sales form or create a new one.

-- Select the Gear icon at the top of the form (not the Gear menu on the main navigation bar).
+- Select the Gear icon at the top of the form (not on the navigation bar).

 - In the Custom Fields section, select + Add custom field to add a new field.

-- Select the pencil icon next to a field name to bring up the Custom fields page to make edits.
+- Select the Edit ✎ next to a field name.
+This opens the Custom fields page so you can make edits.

 Important: Keep in mind, any changes you make on forms affect all forms and customer profiles using the custom field, not just this form.